flowenol/CompaqPortable3-XTIDE/README.md

 seg000:20B7 sub_F2094       endp
 ```

-As can be deducted it just adds all ROM bytes and expects the sum to be `0`.
+As can be deduced it just adds all ROM bytes and expects the sum to be `0`.

 In order to achieve this we simply have to calculate the sum of all ROM bytes
 except the last one, using something like HxD hex editor and then change the